saliu-oladitan/Gradient-Color/README.md

 # Gradient-Color
-This shows many gradient color examples you can pick and use or adjust and use.
+This web page shows many gradient color examples you can pick and use or adjust and use.

+Note the ways the gradients are being formed.